-A: Psi Chi is the National Psychology Honors Society.
-Honors in the Psychology Major is a three-semester academic program at George Mason University in which students are given the opportunity to work closely with faculty to develop and investigate research questions leading to the completion of a thesis.
+A: Psi Chi is the National Psychology Honor Society with a chapter at GMU that students can join.
+The Honors College is a separate university-wide program with its own application requirements and coursework.
+Honors in the Psychology Major is a three-semester academic program in which students work closely with faculty on a research project that culminates in a thesis.

 A: Yes, grades from other schools are an important consideration for acceptance into honors in the major.

 A: No, the program must be completed in the three-semester sequence that begins each spring.
 Only one section of Honors coursework is offered each semester.

 A: No. It is in the best interest of the students and faculty advisors that students apply as juniors.
 This allows time for students to obtain the relevant academic and research experience.
 If you are a freshman or sophomore potentially interested in the Honors program, the best thing you can do is get experience as a research assistant in a faculty lab.
 Visit this page for more information on research opportunities.